Engineer

 Activities under this occupation are intended to commence in the Automatic Mutual Recognition scheme in NSW on 1 July 2025.

-Interstate licensees need to apply to the regulator, NSW Fair Trading, under the Mutual Recognition scheme for recognition of their existing licence in NSW and pay any applicable fees.
+Interstate licensees need to apply to the regulator, Building Commission NSW, under the Mutual Recognition scheme for recognition of their existing licence in NSW and pay any applicable fees.

 Activities under this occupation are included in the Automatic Mutual Recognition scheme in NSW.